 Nada Saadaoui, Doctoral Researcher

 The project is structured by a focus on the geographical spaces in which walking occurs within both the letters of Jane Austen and her novels, including walking out of doors, indoors, in parks, gardens, shrubberies, watering places, seaside resorts, towns, countryside and wilderness.
-It will consider various modes of walking, costumes and a gendered reading of the politics of pedestrianism in the Romantic era.
+The research includes consideration of various modes of walking, costumes and a gendered reading of the politics of pedestrianism in the Romantic era.

 Supervisors: Dr Penny Bradshaw (Lead Supervisor) and Dr Paul Ferguson